Artists for Tsunami Relief

 NGO Forum/Fourth World Conference on Women

 The Conference took place in China in 1995.
 I was part of the organizing committee of the NGO Forum on Women, where I was the assistant youth coordinator and produced Youth Arts & Culture events.
-I was also able to put my Chinese language skills to good use.
-Currently, I am working with Soon-Young Yoon, the UN Liaison during the Conference and now the chair of the NGO Committee on the Status of Women, on a global campaign to commemorate the 20th anniversary of the Beijing Conference.
+I continue to work with Soon-Young Yoon, the UN Liaison during the Conference, through our involvement with the NGO Committee on the Status of Women.
+In particular, I helped advise the global campaign to commemorate the 20th anniversary of the Beijing Conference.

 Third Wave Foundation